jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 - **INDEXING** the object, i.e. mapping out the contents of an information object, perhaps using terms from a CV (at minimum, for named entities, an authority file shuld be consulted).

-    - Indexing may be contrasted with **TAGGING,** where keywords are selected from the text itself rather than from an indexing language.
+    - Although **TAGGING** or keywording is occasionally used as a synonym for indexing, it is more often used to denote the opposite of indexing, in which keywords emerge from an information itself rather than from an indexing language.
 This allows for a grassroots view of what something is about.
+    - Indexing may be performed by machines or humans (professionals or users):
+        - Automatic indexing that uses a CV (AKA automated tagging, auto-classification, auto-categorization) may be rules-based (e.g., using regex) or machine learning-based; regardless, performance is better when terms are pre-coordinated.
+        - Automatic indexing that doesn't use a CV is called information extraction, a subset of which is **entity extraction.**
+        - Human professional indexing consists of (1) analyzing content; (2) assigning terms; and possibly (3) assigning relevancy scores/weights to the terms.
+        - Human social indexing produced a **folksonomy,** different from the anthropological term "folk taxonomy" that describes informal categorization schemes.

 <table style="padding-left: 50px;">
 <tr><th></th><th></th>